Escharotomy

 Hand escharotomy

-Dorsal incisions over each interdigital webspace (between each finger on dorsum).
-Thenar and hypothenar incisions if those areas involved.
+Dorsal longitudinal incisions along the midaxial lines over the 2nd and 4th metacarpals (not over webspaces).
+Digital releases placed on the radial side of index and middle fingers, and ulnar side of ring and small fingers.
+Thenar and hypothenar eminence incisions if those compartments involved.
 Intrinsic minus posture (clawing) is a sign of intrinsic compartment syndrome requiring this approach.

 Concurrent fasciotomy